 This is the Standing Rock Hill Historic Site, south of Kathryn and west of Enderlin, just up the hill from Little Yellowstone Park, right off Highway 46.
 It is also just a short drive from Jensen Cabin at Wadeson Park.
-Standing Rock Hill Historic Site consists of four Native American burial mounds, the largest of which is marked with the small standing rock shown below.
-There is a fairly serious grade up a minimally… Read More
+Standing Rock Hill Historic Site consists of four Native American burial mounds, the largest of which is marked with the small standing rock shown at the bottom of the page.
+There is a fairly… Read More

 This cabin was built in 1878 by Norwegian immigrant Carl Bjerke Jensen, made from hand-hewn oak.
 The cabin and the land were donated to the State Historical Society by the Wadeson family in 1957.
 This cabin was in pretty bad shape until it was restored in 1981.
-I stumbled upon this place while taking a drive near Kathryn.
-This is the Wadeson Park Spillway, right across the road from the Jensen Cabin.
-Photos by… Read More
+I stumbled upon this place while taking a drive near Kathryn, North Dakota.
+This is the Wadeson Park Spillway, right across the road from the Jensen Cabin….
+Read More